Cosmic-Infinity/ASCEE/README.md

 ## For your own sanity.

-**Windows Notepad has difficulty opening large text files**, for some unknown reason.
+**Windows Notepad has difficulty recognising character encoding at times**.
 Or maybe windows just hates my program implementation in particular.
 If your ascii art output looks like complete gibbrish, try using <a href="https://notepad-plus-plus.org/downloads/" target="blank">Notepad++</a>.
 Oh and also, remember to zoom out on the text `Ctrl + mouse scroll`